-On an annual basis thereafter, on-going compliance with the F&P Standards is assessed and to achieve this, BHEI ensures a written declaration is obtained from each CF/PCF confirming their ongoing agreement to comply with the F&P Standards.
+On an annual basis thereafter, on-going compliance with the F&P Standards is assessed and to achieve this, BHEI ensures a written declaration is obtained from each CF/PCF confirming their ongoing agreement to comply with the F&P Standards and an updated Certificate of Compliance is issued.
 In addition, CF/PCF holders are required to notify the Company as soon as possible of any changes which might be material to their adherence to the F&P Standards at any point during the year.